 Canadian citizens and permanent residents of Canada are eligible to enter.
 For any contestant who has not reached the age of majority in his/her province or country of residence, parental or guardian consent is necessary to enter the Contest.

-Employees of CBC/Radio-Canada, Spafax Canada Inc., Canada Council for the Arts, Banff Centre and their affiliates, as well as their immediate family (father/mother, brother/sister, son/daughter) and persons living under the same roof, are not eligible to enter this competition.
+Employees of CBC/Radio-Canada, Bookmark Content and Communications (a Spafax Group Company), Canada Council for the Arts, Banff Centre and their affiliates, as well as their immediate family (father/mother, brother/sister, son/daughter) and persons living under the same roof, are not eligible to enter this competition.

 Previously published authors may submit texts providing that the submissions are unpublished works.
 There must be only one author per entry.